There are no strangers on the world's horizon

 Surrounded by reeds and rushes.

-Morning and night, the only sound I hear
+Morning and night, all I hear

 Are the blood-cuddling cuckoo calls and the cries of apes.